 What's the difference between an I-140 and I-485?

 The I-140 establishes your eligibility to apply for permanent residency via the EB-1, EB-2, or EB-2 NIW processes.
-The I-485 is the form you used to apply for the adjustment of status, or the green card.
-In other words, in most cases, you need an approved I-140 in order to apply for an I-485.
+The I-485 is the form you used to apply for the adjustment of status or the green card.
+In other words, in most cases, you need an approved I-140 to apply for an I-485.

 Are there any differences between the adjustment of status processes for the EB-1, EB-2, or any other method?

-No, the adjustment of status process is the same across the board.
+No, the adjustment of status process is the same for all applicants.